 By Daniel Barnes

-Over the last two decades, Gilliam has made mid-career crisis diversions into Southern gothic (Tideland), mainstream CGI fantasy (The Brothers Grimm), and opera (a production of Faust), with a string of projects in various states of completion left in his wake (including The Imaginarium of Dr. Parnassus, stitched together after star Heath Ledger’s death).
+Over the last two decades, Gilliam made mid-career crisis diversions into Southern gothic (Tideland), mainstream CGI fantasy (The Brothers Grimm), and even opera.
+Meanwhile, he left a string of projects in various states of completion in his wake (including The Imaginarium of Dr. Parnassus, stitched together after star Heath Ledger’s death).
 Therefore, old-school fans will be happy to hear that The Zero Theorem is Gilliam’s Gilliam-est movie in decades.
-He has even proclaimed it to be the final chapter in an unofficial trilogy of bleak futures that started with Brazil and 12 Monkeys.
+He even proclaimed it the final chapter in an unofficial trilogy of bleak futures that includes Brazil and 12 Monkeys.

 However, I generally hold Gilliam’s work in lower esteem than most cinephiles.
 A return to his form of fish-eyed frenzy is not necessarily a selling point.
 True to form, The Zero Theorem feels overstuffed and exhausting.
 Between this film and Tusk, I’ve had my fill of jokey props and signage for a while.
 Ultimately, as is the case with much of Gilliam’s work, soul and meaning get lost in the swarm of ideas.

 Christoph Waltz plays the bald, naked man, a socially awkward computer slave named Qohen.
 Like almost everyone else in this totalitarian state, Qohen works for an omnipresent corporation called ManCom.
 There, he spends most of his day “crunching numbers” by performing seemingly nonsensical and dehumanizing tasks.
 After a chance encounter with Management (Matt Damon, literally blending into the scenery), Qohen gets put to work on a burnout task.
 He must find the zero theorem, a reorganization of information that could prove the futility of existence.